Uni-Tübingen

 The data basis is provided by the higher education statistics of the Federal Statistical Office (destatis, Fachserie 11, Reihe 4.4, Habilitationen and Reihe 4.2 Promotionen nach Lehr-und Forschungsbereich).
 For the orientation value, 2017 - 2021 are combined to compensate for annual fluctuations and to reflect - as realistically as possible - the available women academics (in Germany) for this type of position.
 Internationally, higher proportions of women may also be available, so a critical approach to the value is necessary in relation to the specific call for applications.

-Equality policy minimum requirements or orientation values in appointment procedures specify the proportion of women to fulfill the constitutional requirement of equal opportunities for women and men.
+Equality policy minimum requirements or orientation estimates in appointment procedures specify the proportion of women to fulfill the constitutional requirement of equal opportunities for women and men.
 They are determined according to the so-called cascade model.

 The cascade model states that the targets for the proportion of women in professorships are based on the proportion of women in the qualification required for the appointment.
 This is done on a subject-by-subject basis, which avoids unattainable targets for subjects with low proportions of women.
 Conversely, for subjects with high proportions of women, this means that the orientation values can also be above parity - i.e. over 50%.